0xPARC/0xparc-intro-book/src/kzg.typ

 $ pair([Q(s)], [(s-1)(s-2) ... (s-9)]) = pair([P(s)] - 100[s^2], [1]). $

-The full generality just replaces the $100T^2$ with the polynomial obtained from #link("https://w.wiki/8Yin", "Lagrange interpolation");
-there is a unique one of degree $n-1$.
+The full generality just replaces the $100T^2$ with the polynomial obtained from #link("https://w.wiki/8Yin", "Lagrange interpolation") (there is a unique such polynomial $f$ of degree $n-1$).
-Suppose Penny wishes to prove to Victor that
+To spell this out, suppose Penny wishes to prove to Victor that
 $P(z_i) = y_i$ for $1 <= i <= n$.

 #algorithm[Opening a KZG commitment at $n$ values][